seanthelam/QuScope/README.md

 > **Note**: QuScope v0.1.0 is preparing for initial PyPI release.
 Install from source until PyPI package is available.

-**QuScope** is a comprehensive Python package for applying quantum computing algorithms to electron microscopy image processing and Electron Energy Loss Spectroscopy (EELS) analysis.
+**QuScope** is a comprehensive Python package for applying quantum computing algorithms to electron microscopy image processing, Electron Energy Loss Spectroscopy (EELS) analysis, and electron diffraction analysis.
 Built on Qiskit, QuScope provides robust quantum circuit design and execution capabilities with seamless integration to quantum simulators and real quantum hardware.

 ## 🚀 **Quick Start**